Skip to content ↓

 Taking the Next Step: Joining a multi-academy trust

-If you would like to talk to us about our Trust, please do not hesitate to get in touch with us via enquiries@merciatrust.co.uk.
+If you would like to talk to us about our trust, please do not hesitate to get in touch with us via enquiries@merciatrust.co.uk.

 The team are ready to meet with you to discuss future partnerships and can facilitate meetings with the relevant people and trips to see our fantastic schools.